Back to blog

 • Day 28: LinkedIn message offering a specific conversation about their industry and which franchise models align with their experience

-Week 5-6: Close or nurture
+Week 5 to 6: Close or nurture

-• Day 32: Email with a direct meeting request tied to a specific deliverable — “I mapped out the franchise categories that tend to work well for professionals with [their] background.
+• Day 32: Email with a direct meeting request tied to a specific deliverable: “I mapped out the franchise categories that tend to work well for professionals with [their] background.
 20 minutes to walk through it.”

 • Day 38: LinkedIn message acknowledging timing and offering to stay in touch